ljacquin/KRMM/README.md

 ## Overview

-The KRMM package provides advanced tools for solving kernel ridge regression within the following mixed model framework :
+The KRMM package provides advanced tools for solving kernel ridge regression within the following mixed model framework:

+\[
-$$Y = X\beta + Zu + \varepsilon$$
+Y = X\beta + Zu + \varepsilon
+\]

-where $X$ and $Z$ are design matrices of predictors with fixed and random effects, respectively.
-It offers flexibility in kernel choice, including linear, polynomial, Gaussian, Laplacian, and ANOVA kernels.
+where \( X \) and \( Z \) are design matrices of predictors with fixed and random effects, respectively.
+The random effect \( u \) follows a normal distribution \( N_n(0, K_{\sigma^2_{K}}) \), where \( K \) is the genomic covariance matrix (also known as the Gram matrix) built using different kernels.

+The package offers flexibility in kernel choice, including linear, polynomial, Gaussian, Laplacian, and ANOVA kernels.
+The RR-BLUP (Random Regression BLUP) or GBLUP (Genomic BLUP) ```method``` is associated with the linear kernel, while the RKHS (Reproducing Kernel Hilbert Space) ```method``` is associated with the other kernels, with the Gaussian kernel set as the default.

 The package utilizes the expectation-maximization (EM) algorithm for estimating model components (fixed and random effects) and variance parameters.
-It also provides the ability to obtain estimates such as BLUP of dual variables and BLUP of random predictor effects for the linear kernel, also known as RR-BLUP.
+Additionally, it provides the ability to obtain estimates such as the BLUP of random effects for the covariates of the linear kernel, also known as RR-BLUP of random effects, and BLUP of dual variables within the kernel ridge regression context.

 ## Installation